ServiteChurch/ServiteChurch.github.io/content/headline.md

-#### Masses are taking place however fewer masses than normal will be celebrated and strict [social distancing](socialdistancing.htm) guidelines wil apply.
-See [here](masstimes.htm) for times and details.
+#### Due to the nationwide lockdown coming in force from Thursday 5th November, masses have been suspended until further notice.
+The church will be open for private prayer.
+See [here](../pages/masstimes.htm) for times and details.